Our Mahi

 Aligning with our mission to uplift and empower other roopu to carry out the mahi.

-Nurturing environmental innovation and enterprise among youth.
+Support nurturing environmental innovation and enterprise among youth.

-• Event Management and Coordination
+Event Management and Coordination:

-Organizing events, giveback days, and activations in partnership with stakeholders.
+Organising events, giveback days, and activations in partnership with stakeholders.

-• Relationships and Stakeholders
+Relationships and Stakeholders:

 Te Pu-a-Nga Maara